Fahmula/nexus-tuner/README.md

 #### With Docker

-Run the application using docker compose.
-This will build the image and start the container in the background.
+Run the application using the docker-compose.yml, this will build the image and start the container in the background:

 ```bash
 docker compose up -d